Understanding Identity Fraud in Georgia

 identity fraud

 LifeLock.
 We have all seen the commercials, advertising their identify-theft protection services.
 “LifeLock looks for use of your personal information, and with proprietary technology, alerts you to a wide range of potential threats to your identity,” according to the company’s website.
-And, let’s face it, identify fraud has—unfortunately—become a common crime that many people have fallen victim to, having their personal information stolen by another person for financial gain.
-Some examples of identify fraud include: using someone else’s social security number, using stolen checks, opening up a fraudulent bank account using another person’s personal information and using a stolen ATM card.
+And, let’s face it, identity fraud has—unfortunately—become a common crime that many people have fallen victim to, having their personal information stolen by another person for financial gain.
+Some examples of identity fraud include: using someone else’s social security number, using stolen checks, opening up a fraudulent bank account using another person’s personal information, and using a stolen ATM card.

 Identity Fraud in Georgia